ImgBotApp/InternetNL/detail/verdict/not-tested_en.md

-This test didn't run because a parent test gave no/insufficient results.
+This test did not run, because the tested domain already failed for a parent test.